 "We know that some providers have been in touch with some businesses.

 "It's obvious that the businesses in Christchurch are in need of help.
 It shouldn't take us phoning them to let them know that there has been an earthquake."

 Hunt says the salon has contacted clients who had appointments for the week that they were closed, but many are now out of town.
 Nonetheless he says they are "incredibly busy", and grateful to be open and to be able to serve the community.

-Derek Manning, director of Bright Sparks Promotional Marketing in Christchurch says his major concern is maintaining the company's level of output.
+in Christchurch says his major concern is maintaining the company's level of output.

 He says a lot of his business comes from Auckland and other towns around the country, and he fears that some may be reluctant to use services from companies based in Christchurch.

 "Just because we're in Christchurch, our business opportunities haven't diminished," he says.

 "From an operational point of view, we can still provide the services we've always provided."

 Bright Sparks were looking for a temporary office space within two days of the earthquake, and had relocated within a week.